adapap/OWScript/README.md

 while pvar life > 10:
     Damage(Event Player, Null, 10)
 ```
-A for loop lets you iterate over custom iterables, such as an array of values or a range.
-Iteration over workshop types such as All Players is not supported.
+A for loop lets you iterate over custom iterables, such as an array of values, a range, or workshop values such as All Players.
 ```
-for x in range(1, 10, 2):
+for i in range(1, 10, 2):
-    Msg(Event Player, x)
+    Msg(Event Player, i)
 for y in [Genji, Tracer, Widowmaker]:
     Kill
         Players On Hero(y)